Athens, Greece

 Best Sites to Visit

 - Acropolis Museum: One of the world's best modern museums.
-Floor-to-ceiling glass with views of the Parthenon above.
+Floor-to-ceiling glass with views of the actual Parthenon above.
 Allow 2 hours.

 - Plaka: The old neighbourhood beneath the Acropolis — cobblestone lanes, Byzantine churches, lovely squares.
+Perfect for afternoon wandering.

-- National Archaeological Museum: The Antikythera Mechanism and the golden Mask of Agamemnon live here.
+- National Archaeological Museum: One of the world's great museums — if you have time, this is where the Antikythera Mechanism and the golden Mask of Agamemnon live.

 - Temple of Olympian Zeus: The massive fallen columns are dramatic at any hour.
+Free entry with the Acropolis combined ticket.

 Sample 3-Day Itinerary